 While you now have a list of potential keywords.
 The next step is to identify the most important ones for you.
 Using the Google Adwords Keyword Planner you can get an estimate, based on real data, of the total number of searches that people are doing for these keywords each month.
 Next to that as an added bonus you also get a list with up to 800 keywords that are similar to the one you entered.

 Using this information you can refine your list, deleting the ones that at the end don’t seem that optimal.
-In an ideal situation, you want to end up with no fewer than two and no more than maximum eight keywords for your piece of content.
+In an ideal situation, you want to end up with no fewer than two and no more than a maximum eight keywords for your piece of content.

 Not sure which keywords to delete and which ones to keep?
-Remove any keywords or phrases that don’t sound natural that sound like some bad copywriter tried to write and advertisement.
+Remove any keywords or phrases that don’t sound natural that sound like some bad copywriter tried to write an advertisement.
 Or phrases that mention a competing brand by name.

-The final step you need to take with the narrowed down list, is identifying your primary keyword (or long tail keyword).
+The final step you need to take with the narrowed down list is identifying your primary keyword (or long tail keyword).
 Again, this one doesn’t have to be the most popular keyword from the list of remaining items.
 But it is the one that describes your piece of content, your page the best.
 When it does that, you know your page will address the unique needs of the person searching for it and ending up on your site.

 Now that you’ve chosen your primary keyword, the next task will be to select a handful of secondary or short tail keywords.
-These keywords should expand the range of people’s search to which your page could still be considered relevant, without losing too much of it’s focus.
+These keywords should expand the range of people’s search to which your page could still be considered relevant, without losing too much of its focus.